 - Bathrooms

-- The bridge and towers help passengers to get safely over the tracks below.
+- The bridge and towers help passengers cross the tracks safely.

 - The towers are climate-controlled, with both stairs and elevators.